-There shall be a rental charge for the use of College facilities by students, faculty, staff, or sponsor school district or third parties for personal use.
+There may be a rental charge for the use of College facilities by students, faculty, staff, or sponsor school district or third parties for personal use.

 The use of the College facilities by students, faculty, staff, sponsor school districts or third parties shall not be allowed to restrict or limit the normal instructional program carried on by the College.
-Further, the use of any College equipment shall be subject to availability and prior approval of the Special Events Office.
+Further, the use of any College equipment shall be subject to availability and events staff in the Office of Communications, Marketing, and Student Life.

-Requests for rooms from external clients are available online at: https://www.lccc.edu/about-lccc/facilities-request-form-external-request).
-Internal requests are made through the myLCCC portal at: https://25live.collegenet.com/pro/lccc#!/home/event/form)
+Requests for rooms from external clients are available on the College's website.
+Internal requests are made through the myLCCC portal at: https://25live.collegenet.com/pro/lccc#!/home/event/form